Jaguarluvsu/TaskHound/README.md

 TaskHound accepts a CSV or JSON file (extension matters: `.csv` or `.json`) for the `--bh-data` option.
 The file must contain the following attributes (case-insensitive header names accepted):

 - `SamAccountName`
-- `sid`
+- `SID`

 You can use this query to generate the data:

 ```
 MATCH (u:User {highvalue:true})
-RETURN u.samaccountname AS SamAccountName, u.objectid as sid
+RETURN u.samaccountname AS SamAccountName, u.objectid as SID
 ORDER BY u.samaccountname
 ```